 Shuswap Lake Monster

-Legend has it, an illusive lake monster, called Shuswaggi lives in the lake.
-The first sighting of the mystical being was reported in 1904.
+Legend has it that an elusive lake monster, called Shuswaggi, lives in the lake.
+The first reported sighting of the mystical being occurred in 1904.
 Some claim the serpent-like creature is about 25 feet in length.

-A more scientific explanation might be that this being is actually a giant white sturgeon, the largest freshwater fish in Canada.
-This prehistoric fish is a survivor from the dinosaur age 175 million years ago.
+A more scientific explanation might be that this being is a giant white sturgeon, the largest freshwater fish in Canada.
+This prehistoric fish is a survivor of the dinosaur age 175 million years ago.

-White sturgeons can be massive, weighing over 800 kilograms or 1,765 pounds and nearly 6 metres or 19.7 feet in length.
+White sturgeons can be massive, weighing over 800 kilograms or 1,765 pounds and nearly 6 metres or 19.7 feet long.

 Spectacular sunset over Shuswap Lake in the summer Photo Wendy Nordvik-Carr©